How Do RV Portable Waste Tanks Work?

 - Opening For Rinsing With Hose

-We’ve seen Tote-N-Store budget RV portable waste tank, this is the version with all the bells and whistles.
-And that’s no exageration.
+We’ve seen the Tote-N-Store basic RV portable waste tank earlier in this review.
+This is the premium version with all the bells and whistles.
+And that’s no exaggeration.

 The Tote-N-Store 38 gallon 4-wheeler RV waste tank has two large rubber back wheels and two smaller metal rubber-coated wheels on the front.
 Each front wheel sits on its own swivel so it can move in any direction easily but it also has a wide wheelbase for stability.